Putin says Russia will do everything to stop the conflict

 Kazakhstan, in particular, has refused to toe the Moscow line.
 It has sent humanitarian aid to Ukraine, and its president, Kassym-Jomart Tokayev, has publicly refused to recognize Russia-backed breakaway regions in eastern Ukraine, angering some Kremlin officials.

 China’s refusal to condemn Russia has also caused unrest among Central Asian countries, according to experts.
-That could hamper China’s efforts to build closer ties with its Central Asian neighbors, an effort in which China has invested heavily for two decades.
+That might hamper China’s efforts to build closer ties with its Central Asian neighbors, an effort in which China has invested heavily for two decades.

 During Xi Jinping’s state visit to Kazakhstan on Wednesday – his first trip abroad in almost 1,000 days – the Chinese leader tried to allay these concerns.